• Skip to primary navigation

 Candiquik is great for those who want a wider variety of chocolates to choose from.

-It also tends to be a little less expensive than almond bark, which is ideal for those on a budget.
+It also is usually a little less expensive than almond bark, which is ideal for those on a budget.

 • Key Characteristics: Candiquik is specifically designed for melting and dipping.
 It has a smooth and creamy texture similar to almond bark, making it a convenient substitute.